Video of Yasiel Puig's Bedroom Getting Robbed by Burglars Released by TMZ

 Video of Yasiel Puig's Bedroom Getting Robbed by Burglars Released by TMZSeptember 26, 2018

-TMZ Sports released video of Los Angeles Dodgers outfielder Yasiel Puig's house getting robbed for a fourth time since 2016.
+TMZ Sports released video of Los Angeles Dodgers outfielder Yasiel Puig's house getting burglarized for a fourth time since 2016.

 The surveillance footage captured on Sept.
 18 from inside Puig's home showed two burglars going through a bedroom and closet before finding a safe they attempted to crack.
 They left before they were able to get it open.